 Welcome and thank you for your interest in the MFA in Creative Writing & Poetics at the University of Washington Bothell.
 The Student Ambassadors are current graduate students in the MFA program who have volunteered to connect with prospective and newly admitted students and answer any questions you may have about the student experience.
-You are also welcome to contact our Graduate Staff Assistant, a current Cultural Studies student and staff member in the IAS Graduate Office.
 Read more about our Student Ambassadors below and feel free to reach out directly to them by emailing firstname.lastname@example.org.

 Meet the MFA in Creative Writing & Poetics Student Ambassadors

 I write poetry precisely because I believe in language in flux.
 On the page, in our everyday speech.
 I’m interested in the tug and pull of language, in what happens when we provoke linguistic boundaries, meddle with and cross borders, refuse translation, resist the constraints of a standard (English) language.
 As well as the physicality of speech, through breathing spitting coughing choking stretching the mouth unhinging the jaw.
 More recently, I’ve grown interested in the connections between language and waste—how neither ever go away, but evolve over time, persist.
 How they come back to us in both monstrous and transformative ways.
 To then think of language as a site of tension, as spills, as potential, as mobile.
 Poetry asks us to question our surroundings and to imagine alternate possibilities of being and living in the world.
 Bothell provides us the space to be curious and weird and unruly.